 Create Themes and Classify Text Responses

-The Create feature in Displayr's text categorization tool creates a specified number of themes, and the Classify feature classifies responses into those themes.
+The Create button in Displayr's text categorization tool creates a specified number of themes, and the Classify button classifies responses into those themes.

-- Determine the number of themes you would like to initially create.
+- Determine the number of New themes you would like to initially create.
 The default is to create 10 themes.
+Use the arrows or enter a number if you want to adjust.

 - Click Create.